Call for Participation

 - Microsoft Word

-- LaTeX (Use sample-manuscript.tex for submissions)
+- LaTeX (Use sample-manuscript.tex inside the samples folder for submissions)

 - Overleaf: Select ACM Conference Proceedings “Master” Template